luis-raygada/luis-raygada.github.io/_posts/2020-07-22-Github Pages Product Portfolio for dummies.md

 ---
 layout: post
-title: Sample Post with Grape-Theme style subtitle : How markdown is displayed as html
+title: Github Pages Product Portfolio for dummies subtitle : Develop your own product portfolio using Github Pages and Jekyl ... for dummies
-tags: [Sample Post, Welcome to the Grape Theme!]
+tags: [Github Pages, Product Portfolio, How To]
-author: Nayeong Kim
+author: Luis Raygada
 comments : False
 ---